-Complete this section only if the lead researcher is a student, resident, or postdoctoral fellow.
-Identify your degree program (for example, BSc (Psychology), MD, MA (Health Promotion), PhD (Interdisciplinary)) and provide the name and contact information for the supervisor of the student research.
+Complete this section only if the lead researcher (named in section 1.1) is a student, resident, or postdoctoral fellow.
+Identify the student/learner's degree program (for example, BSc (Psychology), MD, MA (Health Promotion), PhD (Interdisciplinary) or Medical Resident or Postdoctoral Fellow) and provide the name and contact information for the supervisor of the student/learner's research.